 CCAPS: Did you have any difficulty getting through your coursework once you were enrolled through CCAPS?

-MA: My adviser, Karolyn Redoute, kept me going, even when I faced a lot of challenges.
+MA: My advisor, Karolyn Redoute, kept me going, even when I faced a lot of challenges.
 She reminded me, “You’re almost there.”
 I have a tremendous amount of respect for her.
 She was an amazing advocate, very patient and understanding.

 CCAPS: How do you plan to use your degree?
 Can you share a professional goal of yours?